The NAAFE Forum in

 LODGING

 We have secured a special NAAFE room rate of $189/night at Inn by the Sea in downtown La Jolla, located at 7830 Fay Ave, La Jolla, CA 92037.
-More details and a phone number to call and inquire about reserving a room are on this flyer.
+Rooms and rate are available for any length of stay even a week before or after the above date.

 Here are a few other hotels in the area we recommend reaching out to: